davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 - Title: It is important to include a text element that describes the listbox widget.
 Since we are already using the `<fieldset>` element, we can use the `<legend>` element.
 - Label: A label may also be useful as it provides additional context for the listbox widget.
 I will use a `<span>` element for this.
 - Toggle: The listbox widget requires a `<button>` that toggles the state of the widget.
 The toggle is used to open and close the list of options.
 The text inside the button will be used to display the selected option.
 An icon will be also be added inside the button to indicate that the button can be clicked and is expandable.
 - List of option: For the `<select>` element, options are added using the `<option>` element.
-This element is not applicable in this situation, but we can use an unorder list (`<ul>`) and define each option using the list item element (`<li>`).
+This element is not applicable in this situation, but we can use an unordered list (`<ul>`) and define each option using the list item element (`<li>`).

 Using the above list, here is the basic markup of the Shiny listbox component.
-I will talk about the required attributes as we start writing the R functions.
+I will talk about the required HTML and ARIA attributes as we start writing the R functions.

 ```html
 <fieldset>